Restaurants in Washington DC

 Address: 701 Ninth Street NW, Edison Place

 Telephone: (202) 638-0800

 For Belgian cuisine at its very best, look no further than Belga Café.
 This stylish eatery with tasteful décor is a favourite in Washington DC with locals and out-of-towners alike.
-With unforgettable dishes, it's hard to forget this trendy restaurant.
-There is also a large selection of Belgian beers and wines to complement your meal.
-Sample the four kazen korketten, two croquettes of 'four cheeses' with a frisee-bacon salad and balsamic dressing.
-The Lotte mit Jenever, bacon-wrapped monkfish fillet with Jenever beurre blanc, yellow potatoes, cauliflower, and broccoli on a bed of red onion confit is also excellent.
+Sample its delicious four cheese croquettes or the Lotte mit Jenever, bacon-wrapped monkfish fillet with Jenever beurre blanc.
 Open Monday to Friday for lunch and dinner.
 Saturday and Sunday brunch and dinner only.

 Address: 514, 8th Street, SE

 A favourite dining spot for the Clintons when Bill was in office, Bombay Club is known for its gorgeous setting and regional, gourmet Indian cuisine.
 Dishes range from fiery green chilli chicken and tandoori dishes, to rogan josh, biryanis, dals and lobster malabar.
 The Sunday champagne brunch is popular.
 Lunch Monday to Friday, dinner daily.
 Reservations essential.